Use of UltraTileFix ProFlex CSA on calcium sulphate screeds25th July 2016

 Moisture testing before application of tiles

 The approved standard moisture test method is to use a surface hygrometer.
 This is an insulated box, fixed to the unheated floor for typically 4 days, after which the moisture in the air, trapped in the box reaches equilibrium.
 This air is then tested using either an analogue or digital hygrometer.
-If the reading is less than 75%RH (residual humidity) then the screed is dry enough.
+If the reading is less than 75%RH (relative humidity) then the screed is dry enough.

 Other indicative test methods may be used to help identify if moisture is a concern or if the screed is close to dry.
 A simple test is to tape a piece of plastic to the floor for 48 hours.
 Moisture condensing on the underside of the plastic or a darkening of the screed indicates moisture levels are still significant.
 The recommended drying times of calcium sulphate screeds, as quoted by the manufacturers, are usually based on drying conditions at 20°C, low air humidity and an open surface with no materials overlaid.
 This does not represent a typical site scenario so they should not be relied upon.